Vitalina Bibliv

-Vitalina Nikolaevna Bibliv (born October 15, 1980, Vasilkov, Kyiv region, Ukrainian SSR) is a Ukrainian theater, film and television actress.
+Vitalina Mykolaivna Bibliv (Ukrainian: Віталіна Миколаївна Біблів; born October 15, 1980, Vasylkiv, Kyiv region, Ukrainian SSR) is a Ukrainian theater, film and television actress.
 Winner of the Golden Yula National Prize (2019), Honored Artist of Ukraine (2020).

 Biography

 Vitalina Bibliv was born on October 15, 1980, in the city of Vasilkov, Kyiv region.

 The school teacher Inna Pushkareva helped with the choice of the acting profession.
 On Teacher's Day in the ninth grade, Vitalina was instructed to make a parody of Verka Serduchka.
 Although she doubted, the teacher believed in her charisma.

 After school, Vitalina studied at the School of Culture.
 In an interview, she notes that from school she dreamed of being a clown and working in a circus.
 By that time, a variety and circus education could only be obtained at a school, and Vitalina sought to get a higher education.
-In 2003 she graduated from the Kiev Theater Institute.
+In 2003 she graduated from the Kyiv Theater Institute.
 Karpenko-Kary (workshop of Les Tanyuk).

 In 2003-2004 she was an actress at the Kyiv Free Stage Theatre.
 From 2003 to 2008 she worked as an actress at the Kyiv theater "Atelier 16".
-Since 2008 - in the Kiev Academic Theater "Golden Gate", while collaborating with the Kyiv Academic Young Theater, the production agency "TE-ART".
+Since 2008 - in the Kyiv Academic Theater "Golden Gate", while collaborating with the Kyiv Academic Young Theater, the production agency "TE-ART".
 In 2015, Vitalina Bibliv became a theatrical discovery, playing the role of Glory in the play "Stalkers" by Stas Zhirkov.